collinsowusu/PyGEE-SWToolbox/README.md

 JavaScript codes in the GEE online Code Editor or the use of Python codes using the Python API to perform geospatial processing of datasets.
 This toolbox provides a graphical user interface (GUI) for surface water analysis and visualiztion without the user writing a single line of code.
 The GUI was developed using ipyleaflet and ipywidgets.
+The toolbox relies on the <b>GEE Python API, geemap, geetools, eemont, and hydrafloods</b> packages.

 ## Installation